Lead contamination in Washington, D.C., drinking water

-2001–04: Initial reports of elevated lead
+2001–2004: Initial reports of elevated lead

-In 2001, more than half the water samples taken from 53 DC-area homes under the procedures required by the EPA's Lead and Copper Rule showed levels of lead exceeding the national standard of 15 parts per billion (ppb).
+In 2001, more than half the water samples taken from 53 D.C.-area homes under the procedures required by the EPA's Lead and Copper Rule showed levels of lead exceeding the national standard of 15 parts per billion (ppb).
 Lead disrupts the physical and mental development of fetuses, babies, and young children, and can cause kidney problems and high blood pressure in adults.
 The rule does not assume that there is a "safe" level of exposure, but notes that 15 ppb is an "action level" where utilities must take action.
 The rule was created in 1991, after research showed that drinking water could account for one-fifth of all lead intake.
 Lead is not normally present in drinking water; it is released from the inside surface of lead service lines (pipes that run from the main to the house), joints connected with lead-based solder, and lead fixtures inside the house.
 Based on these findings, WASA was required to notify the public and implement plans to replace lead service lines in key areas of the municipal water system.

 The first media attention came in late 2002, when the Washington City Paper ran an article about a resident of American University Park whose water tested six to 18 times the EPA Lead and Copper Rule's action level.
 WASA found that homes in its service area with lead service lines averaged five times the EPA limit for lead during a year-long period.
-The results were unexpected; the EPA scientist overseeing DC's water suggested that drought conditions might have raised the alkalinity levels of the Potomac River, leading to a change in the pH of the water.
+The results were unexpected; the EPA scientist overseeing D.C.'s water suggested that drought conditions might have raised the alkalinity levels of the Potomac River, leading to a change in the pH of the water.
 As a result, WASA was required to start replacing seven percent of the district's lead service lines each year until the levels dropped below 0.015 milligrams per liter.
 At the time, about 23,000 WASA customers had lead service lines.

-In March 2003, Marc Edwards, a professor of civil engineering and expert on corrosion in drinking-water systems, was conducting research into an unexpected increase in pinhole leaks in copper water pipes in the DC area.
+In March 2003, Marc Edwards, a professor of civil engineering and expert on corrosion in drinking-water systems, was conducting research into an unexpected increase in pinhole leaks in copper water pipes in the D.C. area.
 WASA funded Edwards's research.
 Suspecting the leaks were caused by a change in the water chemistry, Edwards used a field meter to test for lead in one home's water.
 The meter could read values up to 140 ppb.
 His initial reading pegged the meter, so he diluted the sample to ten percent of its original strength.
 Even so, diluted, the sample still pegged the meter, indicating the water contained at least 1,250 ppb of lead.
 "Some of it would literally have to be classified as a hazardous waste," Edwards said.